 2000 STOCK OPTION AND INCENTIVE PLAN.
 Our board of directors has adopted the 2000 Stock Option and Incentive Plan, subject to stockholder approval.
-The 2000 Stock Option and Incentive Plan was approved by our stockholders in November 2000.
+The 2000 Stock Option and Incentive Plan will be submitted to our stockholders for approval in November 2000.
 The 2000 Stock Option and Incentive Plan allows for the issuance of up to 3,750,000 shares of common stock plus an additional amount equal to 15% of any net increase in the total number of shares of common stock outstanding after this offering.
 Our compensation committee will administer the 2000 Stock Option and Incentive Plan.